|Friday, 28 March 2014|

 CTPI ACT - Australian Capital Territory Green Slips

-As with elsewhere in Australia, in The Australian Capital Territory it compulsory for anyone registering a vehicle to have compulsory third party insurance.
+As with elsewhere in Australia, it is compulsory for anyone registering a vehicle to have compulsory third party insurance in the Australian Capital Territory.

 Unlike the New South Wales model where, when registration time comes, around you can shop around and compare green slip NSW prices, there is only one provider of CTPI for ACT motorists - NRMA Insurance.